willkoehler/docs/install_ruby.md

 # Install Ruby from scratch on Mac OS X

-This has been tested on OS X Mavericks with Ruby 2.0p451
+This has been tested on OS X Yosemite with Ruby 2.2.0

 ## Update some libraries needed by Ruby.